Go to main content

 The eIDAS Regulation was revised by Regulation (EU) 2024/1183, published in the EU's Official Journal on 30 April 2024 and in force on 20 May 2024.
 This revision modernises the original framework to address contemporary digital challenges: citizens' digital identity, sovereign cloud and resilience of trust service providers.

 The flagship measure of eIDAS 2.0 is the European Digital Identity Wallet (EUDIW).
-By the end of 2026, every Member State must offer its citizens and residents an app to store and present certified identity attestations — the digital equivalent of an ID card, a driving licence or academic diplomas.
-This shift will have a direct impact on qualified signature processes.
+By the end of 2026, each Member State must offer its citizens and residents an application to store and present certified identity credentials — digital equivalent of an ID card, driver's license, diplomas.
+This development will have a direct impact on qualified signature processes.

 European Digital Identity Wallet (EUDIW)